-November 20, 2019, marks the annual Transgender Day of Remembrance, and this year marks two decades since its inception.
+November 20 is the annual Transgender Day of Remembrance, which has been observed since 1999.
 It started when Gwendolyn Ann Smith, who is transgender, wanted to honor a murdered trans woman by the name of Rita Hester in 1999.
 Since then, the day has evolved to encompass nearly 200 cities in some 20 countries.
 In Ontario, Canada, for instance, the Legislative Assembly of Ontario holds a minute of silence each November 20, thanks to the passage of the Trans Day of Remembrance Act in 2017 (per Wikipedia).

-According to TransRespect.org, there have been 3,314 reported killings of transgender and gender-diverse people between January 2008 and September 2019 in 74 countries worldwide.
+According to TransRespect.org, there were 3,314 reported killings of transgender and gender-diverse people between January 2008 and September 2019 in 74 countries worldwide.
 Between October 1, 2018, and September 30, 2019, 331 killings of transgender and gender-diverse people occurred.
 My question is, as always, why?

-I don't understand murder as it is, unless it's of someone who has visited harm upon a child.
-When it's a murder of someone who has finally found the freedom to live as their authentic selves and who does not appear to be causing anyone any harm, it makes me angry.
+I don't understand murder as it is unless it's of someone who has visited harm upon a child.
+When it's a murder of someone who has finally found the freedom to live as their authentic self and who does not appear to be causing anyone any harm, it makes me angry.

 The discrimination and injustices that have frequently targeted the transgender and gender-diverse community have been well documented throughout the media.
 Are we so fearful of differences that we need to deliberately attack each other to the point where we eliminate each other from existence?

 Read More From Soapboxie

 One only needs to look at the daily news to understand the answer to this question.
 When it comes to the trans or gender-diverse population, there are reasons why people who come to understand that they are trans leave their home countries and seek refuge elsewhere.
 There are reasons why trans individuals may not disclose their identities, choosing instead to "pass" until they feel safe where they are.